accordproject/cicero-template-library/README.md

 ## Library

-The contents of this repository is automatically tested, built and published to the Accord Project Template Library, hosted at https://templates.accordproject.org.
+The contents of this repository are automatically tested, built and published to the Accord Project Template Library, hosted at https://templates.accordproject.org.

 ## Contributing